Pregnant Feral Cat

 Pyometra is a serious type of infection that can affect any animal with the uterus including cats.
 If left untreated, pyometra can be fatal.

-when a female cat is in heat the opening to the uterus opens to allow sperm to enter during meeting.
+When a female cat is in heat the opening to the uterus opens to allow sperm to enter during meeting.
 But sometimes bacteria that are in the vaginal track of a cat enter the uterus during a heat cycle.
 The bacteria can cause an infection and pus develops.
-Not every cat with a uterus will get a pyrometra infection but older cats with a thickened uterine linings due to going through several heat cycles and cats with abnormal uterine lining such as cysts are at risk.
+Not every cat with a uterus will get a pyrometra infection, but older cats with a thickened uterine lining due to going through several heat cycles and cats with abnormal uterine lining such as cysts are at risk.

 A female feral cat will look pregnant when actually they just have pyometra.
 If the pyometra is left untreated, the infection can be fatal in a cat.
 The best and the only way to prevent a pyometra from occurring is to have it spayed.